weskerfoot/sharp_mip_lvgl/README.md

 ## Monochrome display demo

-This is just a repo showing how to get the SHARP memory display working with LVGL 9.x
+This is just a repo showing how to get the SHARP memory display working with LVGL 9.x running on an ESP32 with esp-idf.

 In my case I'm using the LS027B7DH01 model which is 240x400 pixels.